 So, how are they able to do that?
 And how can you replicate their approach of making each brand interaction customer-centric?

 A customer journey map is a great place to start.

+Customers expect consistent service no matter what interaction or touchpoint they are experiencing.
 Customer journey maps visualize how your customers interact with your brand across different channels.
 This helps you decide which strategic initiatives to spend your budget on.
 Customer journey mapping also helps break silos and foster widespread empathy for customers in your organization.

 Let’s look at some of the important stages of developing a customer journey map.

 Each customer journey map should have a specific context.
 For example, are you mapping the journey of only one or multiple user personas?
 Are you mapping the entire journey or a particular flow?
 Such questions will help you define the scope of your project.